Here’s what’s in and out of the government funding agreement

 By Katie Lobosco and Tami Luhby, CNN

-(CNN) — The House approved a greatly slimmed-down spending plan Friday evening, just hours before funding is set to lapse, which would shutter the federal government.
-The Senate is expected to take up the measure shortly.
+(CNN) — The Senate approved a slimmed-down, temporary government spending plan early Saturday morning, averting a shutdown of the federal government.
+The legislation now goes to President Joe Biden for his signature.

-The latest version of the package comes after President-elect Donald Trump torpedoed a bipartisan agreement struck earlier in the week.
-A House vote on a Trump-endorsed funding bill failed on Thursday evening.
+The passage of the package came after President-elect Donald Trump torpedoed a bipartisan agreement struck earlier in the week.
+A House vote on a Trump-endorsed funding bill failed on Thursday evening, but the chamber then approved a revised bill Friday evening.

-The current proposal would fund the government through March 14, setting up another spending showdown in the early days of the Trump administration.
+The legislation funds the government through March 14, setting up another spending showdown in the early days of the Trump administration.
 Republicans will control both the Senate and House come January, but the party will have slim margins in both chambers.

 The package also retains billions of dollars in disaster relief sorely needed by states hit hard earlier this year by two major hurricanes.